samunemeth/System/README.md

 |   | Legend
 |---|:-
 | S | Part of the system.
-| B | Part of the base configuration.
 | ✓ | Supported but needs to be enabled.
 | X | Not supported but planned.
 | - | No planned support. / No possible support.